 In a report by Google in 2010, The Decisive Decade: how the acceleration of ideas will transform the workplace by 2020, showed there is an 81% correlation between collaboration and innovation.

 Both Apple and Microsoft are able to attract top talent.
-This top talent produces the creative ideas that go on to produce the innovative products that customers love.
+This top talent produces the creative ideas that go on to produce innovative products that customers love.

-Apple had the balance right under Jobs, and while concentrating power at the top, was able to exploit the collaboration required to turn out great products people loved.
+Apple had the balance right under Jobs, and while concentrating power at the top, it was able to exploit the collaboration required to turn out great products people loved.
 Cook is driving the collaboration still more.